-Now, this list isn’t a definitive, best-of-the-best rundown by any stretch.
-But you will find all of the apps listed available on F-Droid, as well as on the Google Play store, for free.
+While this list isn’t a definitive, best-of-the-best rundown by any stretch — plenty of those exist — all of the apps we list are available on F-Droid, as well as on the Google Play store, for free.

 Looking for a lightweight, open-source weather app for Android?
 Look no further than Forecastie, a simply designed app that is simple to use.